 The Company has entered into zero-cost non-deliverable currency forward arrangements with local Colombian banks between the US dollar and Colombian peso.
-Each arrangement was net settled based on the difference between the market exchange rate and the contracted settlement rate, where the Company receives (or pays) proceeds if the contracted settlement rate is above (or below) the market exchange rate to purchase Colombian peso.
-As at December 31, 2023 and 2022, the Company had no outstanding collar arrangements to convert United State dollars into Colombian pesos at the negotiated exchange rates.
+Each arrangement is net settled based on the difference between the market exchange rate and the contracted settlement rate, where the Company receives (or pays) proceeds if the contracted settlement rate is above (or below) the market exchange rate to purchase Colombian peso.
+As at December 31, 2024, the Company had outstanding forward arrangements to convert \$5,835,000 (December 31, 2023 - \$Nil) into Colombian pesos at the negotiated exchange rates up to May 2, 2025, resulting in a net liability carrying amount of \$26,732 (Note 10) (December 31, 2023 - \$Nil).
+During the year ended December 31, 2024, the Company had a net realized loss of \$118,228 (2023 - \$Nil) on the settlement of its currency forward arrangements.